Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

 3. You have sufficient credits in your OpenAI account
 4. Your OpenAI API requests are not being rate limited

+### Person Detection Issues

+If the system doesn't automatically detect a person query:
+1. Make sure you're using a clear query format like "Give me all projects that [Person Name] has worked on"
+2. Explicitly specify the mode: `--rag-mode person`
+3. Check that the person's name appears in the documents with the same spelling

 ## Performance Tuning

 - **Chunk Size**: Smaller chunks (200-500 chars) work better for precise answers, larger chunks (1000-2000 chars) preserve more context